Bibi694/Virtual-Home-Lab-/README.md

 5. *Set Up NAT Network*
    - In *VirtualBox → Preferences → Network → NAT Networks*
-   - Create a NAT Network and name it (e.g., SOC-Network)
+   - Create a NAT Network and name it
    - Assign this network to all VMs under *Settings → Network → Adapter 1 → NAT Network*

 6. *Group VMs*